WokLibCodeClub/Hangman/step02-choose_word_and_display/STEP2.md

 ![Step 2 display](step2.png "Display so far")

-(except, of course, your mystery word will probably be something else, and the number of underscores will also be different).
+(except, of course, your mystery word will probably be something else, and the number of underscores may also be different).

 [Go to Step 3 - Guessing a letter](../step03-guessing_a_letter/STEP3.md)